techthiyanes/xformers/README.md

 #### Sparse attention kernels

-Installing the CUDA-based sparse attention kernels may require extra care, as this mobilizes the CUDA toolchain.
+Installing the CUDA-based sparse attention kernels (derived from [Sputnik](https://github.com/google-research/sputnik) \
+and [GE-SpMM](https://github.com/hgyhungry/ge-spmm)) may require extra care, as this mobilizes the CUDA toolchain.
 As a reminder, these kernels are built when you run `pip install -e .` and the CUDA buildchain is available (NVCC compiler).
-Re-building can for instance be done via `python3 setup.py clean && python3 setup.py develop`, so similarly wipe the `build` folder and redo a pip install -e.
+Re-building can for instance be done via `python3 setup.py clean && python3 setup.py develop`,
+or similarly wiping the `build` folder and redoing a `pip install -e .`

 Some advices related to building these CUDA-specific components, tentatively adressing common pitfalls.
 Please make sure that: